A Guide to The Human Side Of Business

 Fostering a Culture of Empowerment and Inclusion

-But it's not just about branding but also how you treat the people who make your business thrive.
+But it’s not just about branding; it’s also about how you treat the people who make your business thrive.

 I’ve seen too many businesses treat their employees like cogs in a machine, where the only thing that matters is the bottom line.
 But the truth is, your employees are the lifeblood of your business.
 They’re the ones who bring your vision to life, who interact with your customers, and who ultimately determine the success or failure of your enterprise.